krishaamer/green-filter-research/research/literature/design.md

     practiced by only a handful of companies.
 The U.S. restaurant chain *Just Salad* , U.K.-based vegan meat-alternative *Quorn* and plant milk *Oatly* provide carbon labeling on their products.
--   Ibid and @climatepartnerLabellingCarbonFootprint2020: Companies like
+    @climatepartnerLabellingCarbonFootprint2020: Companies like
-    ClimatePartner and Carbon Calories offers labeling consumer goods with emission data as a service.
--   @thecarbontrustHowReduceYour: The Carbon Trust reports it’s certified 27 thousand product footprints.
+    ClimatePartner and Carbon Calories offers labeling consumer goods with emission data as a service. @thecarbontrustHowReduceYour: The Carbon Trust reports it’s certified 27 thousand product footprints.
 -   @ivanovaQuantifyingPotentialClimate2020: The average per capita
     carbon footprint of North America 13.4, Europe 7.5, Africa and the Middle East 1.7 tonnes of CO2 equivalent per capita.
+-   Digitalisation @DigitalReceiptsCustomer Digital Receipts to be able to track your carbon footprint
 -   @ivanovaQuantifyingPotentialClimate2020 “establish consumption
     options with a high mitigation potential measured in tons of CO2 equivalent per capita per year.”